davidhampgonsalves/IR-Schedule-Thermostat/README.md

 The ESP deep sleeps between updates so it can run on a small battery for months.

+More details can be found on my [blog](https://www.davidhampgonsalves.com/esp-based-scheduling-thermostat/).

 ## Setup
 These steps are intended for a NodeMCU v3(Lolin) but should work with slight modifications on any ESP8622.